 The jewelry box now sits on top of my sister Colleen’s dresser, but it doesn’t really match.
 Colleen’s bedroom is crazy-big-huge (like bigger than your entire first apartment huge).
 It is also modern and sleek with black furniture, a plush red sofa and awesome black-and-white chevron draperies.

 We decided the jewelry box needed a makeover.

 This isn’t the first makeover I’ve done on something that belonged to our grandmother.
 I painted and decoupaged a picture of our kids onto the top of one of Grandma Claire’s tables for Colleen’s birthday present a few years ago.
 It sits in the entryway of her house now and makes me happy every time I walk through her front door and see it.
 I also painted a table for my living room—another piece that I love.

 Grandma Claire’s jewelry box was a simple project—no fancy new techniques to share here today.
 Colleen wanted it black to match the furniture in her bedroom.
-I used American Paint Company‘s black color called Cannonball.
 I couldn’t resist adding a stencil down the sides of the drawers and on the drawer fronts for a surprise pop of gold when you open the doors.
 I used metallic gold craft paint.

 I didn’t want to wax the jewelry box because it will be opened and closed every day and may start to look smudgy after awhile.
-Instead, I used a product that is new to our shop, All Things New Again in Leesburg, VA.
-It is called Low Sheen Burnishing Paste from Real Milk Paint Company … and it is AWESOME!
+Instead, I used Low Sheen Burnishing Paste from Real Milk Paint Company, which we sell in our shop All Things New Again in Leesburg, Virginia.